 The run subprogram attempts to pull a Parsl configuration from the user in the following order:

-- 1. From the command line argument --parsl-config - 2.
-From the pipeline configuration key parsl_config - 3.
-From a platform default JSON file located at \$OPERON_HOME/.operon/parsl_config.json - 4.
-A default parsl configuration provided by the pipeline - 5.
-A package default parsl configuration of 8 workers using Python threads
+- 1. A path from the command line argument --parsl-config - 2.
+A path from the pipeline configuration key parsl_config - 3.
+A package default Parsl configuration of 2 workers using Python threads